Preparation and Installation Overview

 Prime Before Installing

-After cedar has achieved equilibrium moisture content and before it is installed, a coating on all surfaces is recommended.
+After the cedar siding has achieved equilibrium moisture content and before it is installed, a coating on all surfaces is recommended.
 The type of coating will vary with final finish selected.
 The coating protects the wood from water penetration, helps prevent staining caused by mildew and extractives and can increase the service life of top coats.
 The following coatings have proven themselves in field testing (see table below).

 Check with your paint dealer to make sure that the prefinish coat you select is compatible with the intended finish coat.
 For example, clear water repellants should not be used where the intended finish is a bleaching oil.